Horse64/old-core.horse64.org/README.md

   incorrect imports, all at compile time.
-  As such, Horse64 has compile checks often only in typed languages, like C# or TypeScript, combined with easy use of a Python or JavaScript.
+  As such, Horse64 has compile checks often only in typed languages, like C# or TypeScript, combined with ease use and readability of a Python or JavaScript.

 - **Easy to ship.** Single-binary output.
 No need to add an interpreter or separate libaries, making it suitable for cloud & micro service use.